1954 New York Giants

 History, Comments, Contributions

-The 1954 New York Giants are the last Giants team to win the World Series before the move to San Francisco, CA. Although their World Series opponents were the Cleveland Indians who won 111 games in the regular season while the Giants won only 97, nevertheless in post-season play the Giants swept the Indians.
+The 1954 New York Giants were the last Giants team to win the World Series before the move to San Francisco, CA. Although their World Series opponents were the Cleveland Indians who won 111 games in the regular season while the Giants won only 97, nevertheless the Giants swept the Indians in four games.

 The Giants were managed by Leo Durocher, who had managed the team since the middle of 1948 and would continue to manage them in 1955 before leaving the major league managerial ranks for more than a decade until 1966.
 He had previously won the 1951 National League pennant.

 Willie Mays was the huge star on the 1954 Giants, at age 23, hitting 41 home runs with a .345 batting average.
 Hank Thompson added 26 home runs, Al Dark had 20 home runs and 35-year-old Monte Irvin had 19.
-Dusty Rhodes, outfielder and pinch-hitter, had a .341 batting average with 15 home runs in 164 at-bats.
+Dusty Rhodes, outfielder and pinch-hitter, had a .341 batting average with 15 home runs in 164 at-bats, and was the big star of the World Series with some key pinch hits.

 The pitching stars included Johnny Antonelli (21-7), Ruben Gomez (17-9), Sal Maglie (14-6), and top save man Marv Grissom, who had 10 wins and 19 saves.
 Reliever Hoyt Wilhelm had the lowest ERA on the team, 2.10, in 57 games.